 On the news side, pitches related to news events.

-the CIOs or IT managers who are using a vendor's products — rather than vendor executives.
+In terms of sources, we are most interested in IT contacts from user companies — the CIOs or IT managers who are using a vendor's products — rather than vendor executives.

 Which editor do I contact with a product/service announcement, news story or meeting request?

 Find the most appropriate beat reporter or contact one of the news editors.
 For news, contact beat reporters directly by looking over the coverage listed in the updated beat list and emailing them.
 Most of our reporters and editors prefer email.

 What research does Computerworld publish and what awards programs are available?